 Priority area 6: monitoring of progress

 Monitoring is based on data from national surveys and other available sources.
-An external evaluation of the work will be performed by a third party through the entire partnership (2017–2021).
+An external evaluation of the work will be performed by an independent research foundation throughout the entire partnership period (2017–2021).
 The first evaluation report will be published in the spring of 2019.